chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ```

 - CLARIFICATION: It's the callback function that is being executed with global object as context, not `forEach`.
-- EXPLANATION: On line 5, The implicit execution context of `forEach` is its calling object, the array `[1, 2, 3]`.
+- On line 5, The implicit execution context of `forEach` is its calling object, the array `[1, 2, 3]`.
 But a function expression is passed to `forEach` as argument, and when functions are passed as arguments, they lose surrounding context, so the execution context is then implicitly set to the global object.
 If `forEach` took a `thisArg` argument, then the execution context would be `thisArg`.
+- SOLUTION: The problem is that `this` is bound to the global object when the anonymous callback function passed to `forEach` is invoked on line 5.
+We want to access the object `obj` from within the anonymous function.
+Here we'll solve it by employing the lexical scoping of JavaScript to our advantage; specifically, the rule that a variable defined in an outer scope is available to an inner scope. (preserving context with a variable in outer scope)

 ##### Solution 1: Preserve the Context with a Variable in Outer Scope

+- This solution utilizes lexical scoping rules.
+- **Lexical scoping rules**: A lexical scope in JavaScript means that a variable defined outside a function can be accessible inside another function defined after the variable declaration.
+  -  the rule that a variable defined in an outer scope is available to an inner scope

 ```js
 let obj = {